 - The intimidating thought of nothing working and having to get the darn games working

-Steam Machines didn’t solve these issues, if anything they amplified them.
+Steam Machines didn’t solve these issues, they amplified them.
 Steam Machines were significantly more expensive not just compared to their console counterparts but also compared to buying pre-built gaming PCs.
 On top of that, the SteamOS that they launched with only increased the likelihood of games having issues.

 Console gamers are almost-guaranteed to have no issues running their games out of the box.
 There may be a patch or two (as you get with PC games), but I can’t remember the last time that I saw a console gamer Googling how to get a game to load.
 The thought of having that kind of problem is enough to scare many away from PC gaming.